 The legal profession isn’t known for nurturing, but Kim Simmonds is working to change that, leading by example.
-She not only provides the best IT and flexible working, but also offers all employees the opportunity to work with our in-house Executive Coach, Louise Otton, to ensure they have all the tools they need to succeed.
+She not only provides the best IT and flexible working, but also offers staff 2 mental health days each year to have fun together and reset.

 We all know that acts of kindness have the potential to make the world a happier place, so ideally we want to live in a world where kindness as a value is built into business decisions, government policy and official systems.

 We all have a part to play to make this happen.
 Here are 3 simple steps to a kinder world and workplace: